loomio/loomio-docs/user_manual/src/groups/settings/index.md

 The ideal pixel resolution for the group image is 2048 x 512.
 But any image with aspect ratio of 4:1 will fit.

 ![](settings-profile.png#width-90)

+You can also upload your logo icon, which will appear alongside your organization or group name in the sidebar menu.

+### Change group name

+You can edit the name for your organization or group.
+We recommend short names, particularly if you plan to use subgroups.

+### Handle

+Your group is automatically assigned a 'handle'.
+This provides a simplified url address for your group that can help you find your group, and that you can share with people to help them find your group.

+The simplied url address for your group is loomio.org/your-group-handle.

+You can edit the handle.

 ### Group description